HanThamarat/react-system-management-templete/README.md

 docker compose up -d --build
 ```

-When container run used ssh to container also migrate database
+When container runing used ssh to container also migrate database
 ```
 is a using ssh connect to container docker exec -it <container name or container id> sh